|

 under the Bachelor's degree offered at institutions that also award higher

-degrees.
-University level studies: University level first stage: Associate
+University level first stage: Associate

-Degree, Bachelor Degree, Advanced Certificate, First Professional Degree: The
+Degree, Bachelor Degree, Advanced Certificate, First Professional Degree:

 Associate degree is the first academic or professional degree that can be